Rohan1-tech/Financial-Fraud-Risk-Engine/README.md

 FastAPI backend for model serving

-REST API endpoints for prediction, scoring, transactions and explanations
+REST API endpoints for prediction, scoring, transactions, and explanations

 React frontend for professional risk monitoring